sharontherese/latin-mass-wedding/content/music/index.md

 ![](/uploads/kyrie.png)

-The _ordinaries_ are the Kyrie, Sanctus, and Agnus Dei (the Gloria and Credo are not included in the wedding Mass).
+The _ordinaries_ are the Kyrie, Gloria, Sanctus, and Agnus Dei (the Credo is not included in the wedding Mass).
+There is an optional Preface for the wedding Mass as well.

 ## Gregorian chant settings